department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 # Form Remediation

-This solution enables the remediation of failed form submissions over two weeks old within the Ruby on Rails `SimpleFormsApi` module.
-It consists of service objects that handle form archiving, metadata generation, and S3 interactions.
+This solution is designed to remediate form submissions older than two weeks, which have failed processing.
+It includes Ruby on Rails service objects, a Rake task, and a Sidekiq job, utilizing S3 for secure storage.

-**Primary Use Case**: This remediation solution processes a form submission, generating an archive payload that includes:
+**Primary Use Case**: This remediation solution processes form submissions to generate an archive payload that includes:

 1. Original form submission data, with remediation-specific files:
    - Hydrated submission data and attachments.
    - JSON metadata file with submission details.
    - CSV manifest for tracking submissions.
-2. Zips the archive and uploads it to an S3 bucket.
+2. Zips and uploads the archive to an S3 bucket, with optional presigned URL access.
-3. Optionally returns a presigned URL for accessing the uploaded archive.

-A backup option supports uploading individual form submissions as PDFs, with optional presigned URLs.
+3. Supports single PDF uploads of original submissions.

 ---